palewire/refinitiv-data-python-cookbook/README.md

-Practical examples for users of the [Refinitiv Data Library for Python](https://pypi.org/project/refinitiv-data/)
+Practical examples for users of the [LSEG Data Library for Python](https://pypi.org/project/lseg-data/)

 ### Quick links